-Course & Instructor Policies No late work is accepted for any reason, including problems with your computer, Internet access or Campus problems.
+Course & Instructor Policies No late exams or pseudocode labs are accepted for any reason, including problems with your computer, Internet access or Campus problems.
 Turn in your work ahead of schedule to avoid any problems.
+Code labs may be turned in up to 1 week late with a 30 point late deduction.
 Student athletes and students missing classes for school sponsored activities are REQUIRED to report absences in advance and make arrangements to turn in all work before the due date, take any missed exams in advance, and obtain class notes from a classmate.